 Below is far from a complete list of the books I have found useful, but these are some of the best.
 Enjoy!

 A Path with Heart, by Jack Kornfield: an masterwork.
 A must have.
 Vast, accessible, rich and deep.
 Buy this and read it twice, at least.
 A great place for both beginners and advanced meditators to start and finish.
-Only major problem is that is it so nicely written and gentle you might not realize how hard hitting it is.
+Only major problem is that is it so nicely written and gentle you might not realize how hard hitting it is and how much is actually in there.
 Assume it is very hard hitting and technical despite its friendly tone and you will get more out of it.

 After the Ecstasy, the Laundry, by Jack Kornfield: a wonderful, reality-based, down-to-earth discussion of spiritual awakening.